 The Moynihan Institute of Global Affairs has opportunities for students to conduct guided (by faculty) research on topics in international economics.
-Four economics faculty members have their offices in the Moynihan Institute of Global Affairs, and belong to the inter-disciplinary Research Consortium in Global Affairs.
+Two economics faculty members have their offices in the Moynihan Institute of Global Affairs, and belong to the inter-disciplinary Research Consortium in Global Affairs.
 The Consortium sponsors periodic seminars and workshops in which Ph.D. students may present their research.

 Each Ph.D. student in the department has a desk in an office.
 The desk has built-in storage for books and a locking file drawer.
 In addition, each office has a shared filing cabinet and a telephone.
 Students have access to computers either within the office, or, in cases where several offices are adjacent to one another, a central computer lab and lounge area.
 All students have access to the University Library and to University computing.